jlevere/obsidian-mcp-plugin/README.md

 2. `fields`
   Defines the structure of your data (used to generate the Zod tool)

-The schemas are json schema draft 07, but witten in yaml for better usability.
+The schemas are json schema draft 07, but written in yaml for better usability.
 To be able to do this dynamic tool generation, the plugin needs to know both the structure of the structured data, but also some metadata about file names, locations etc.

 #### User Schemas